 Arnold v Fairfax New Zealand Ltd NZHC 207 – successfully opposed an application to strike out an honest opinion defence.

-CPA Australia Ltd v NZ Institute of Chartered Accountants NZHC 1854 – successfully defended a defamation claim by one professional body against another (as junior counsel).
+CPA Australia Ltd v NZ Institute of Chartered Accountants NZHC 1854 – successfully defended a defamation claim by one professional body against another (instructing solicitor / junior counsel).